 Science and Understanding the World: We read the book 'Pumpkin Soup' by Helen Cooper and talked all about how and why people grow pumpkins and we looked at the lifecycle of a pumpkin.
 The children examined a variety of different pumpkins and talked about the similarities and differences in size, shape and colour.
-Mrs Wheeler very kindly brought us in a gigantic pumpkin from her allotment.
 The children made predictions as to what might be inside the pumpkin.
 Answers varied from nuts, seeds, gooey stuff and stringy bits to even predictions that there might be sweets inside!
 We dissected the pumpkin with the children and we looked closely at what was inside- sadly no candy!
 The children carried on their dissections in the messy play area and we talked about how we could replant the seeds to grow more pumpkins.
-Mrs Smith helped the children to dry out the Pumpkin seeds and cook them along with sugar and spices to make a delicious snack.
-Everyone had a try and they thought they tasted like popcorn!